 Ultimately, we intend to have our technology, which remains unduplicated, integrated into drug discovery workflows worldwide.

-The HistoReceptomics Profiler is a subscription-based, web platform developed by GeneCentrix, Inc that allows for the prediction of unforeseen effects a drug or compound will have, either through off-target or on-target, off-tissue activity.
+The HistoReceptomics Profiler is a web platform developed by GeneCentrix, Inc that allows for the prediction of unforeseen effects a drug or compound will have, either through off-target or on-target, off-tissue activity.

 HistoReceptomics integrates the affinity of a drug for receptors